Five Ways a Manufacturing Partner Can Support Your Sustainability Goals

 Jabil InControl provides real-time visibility and actionable insights into the company's massive global supply chain, spanning 27,000 suppliers, 700,000 part numbers, and over 100 manufacturing plants in 30 countries — offering our customers the lowest landed cost and the lowest logistics-related emissions factor.
 As a result, we achieve millions in emissions savings through process optimization, packaging design and sustainable logistics for the world's leading consumer brands and products.

 Once consumers have finished using those products, manufacturing partners can help develop a structured waste diversion program to ensure materials and components are reintegrated into the circular economy and little or zero waste ends up in landfills.
-This is particularly important for electronics brands generating e-waste, the world's fastest growing source of trash.
+For example, in FY22, 99% of Jabil sites adopted a standardized waste stewardship tool — aligning all sites’ waste management programs and goals, while also identifying mature site programs that could be replicated at other locations and pinpointing those that may require improvement.
+This type of waste diversion standardization is particularly important for electronics brands generating e-waste, the world's fastest growing source of trash.

 We help our customers address two main challenges when it comes to e-waste: managing a complex reverse supply chain and a fragmented web of suppliers, and doing so in a manner that is transparent, secures IP and data, and protects their brand's reputation.
 Today, Jabil's Circular Services provide brands with confidence, capabilities and vision to transform their electronic sustainability operations by: